Lake Zumpango

 Lake Zumpango (Laguna de Zumpango; Tzompanco) is an endorheic basin located in the Valley of Mexico in the municipality of Zumpango and adjacent to the municipality of Teoloyucan.
 Tzompanco was formerly the northernmost of five interconnected lakes, covering about 1500 km2 (the other lakes being Lake Xaltocan, (Note: xāltocān) Lake Xochimilco, Lake Chalco and Lake Texcoco (Note: Tetzco(h)co)).
 The Valley of Mexico was a centre for several pre-Columbian civilizations including Teotihuacan, the Toltec, and the Aztec Empire.
 After the conquest of the Aztec Empire, the Spaniards began to drain the lakes' waters to control flooding.
-Over the centuries Lake Zumpango lost it its inflows and outflows and became polluted by sewage and garbage dumps.
+Over the centuries Lake Zumpango lost its inflows and outflows and became polluted by sewage and garbage dumps.
 However, in recent years, the lagoon is becoming cleaner again.

 History

 Pre-Columbian history

 Settlements were recorded on the shores of Lake Zumpango dating back to the period of 200 BC to 100 AD.